mono/website/docs/advanced/pinvoke/index.md

  }
 ```

 Yet another alternative is to directly specify the size of the structure, instead of letting the structure contents dictate the structure size.
-This is done via the [http:/monodoc/F:System.Runtime.InteropServices.StructLayout.Size StructLayout.Size] field.
+This is done via the [StructLayout.Size](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.StructLayout.Size) field.
 This makes the structure terribly annoying to deal with, as pointer arithmetic must be used to deal with the `name` member:

 ``` csharp
  [StructLayout(LayoutKind.Sequential, Size=72)]